 We made it to the top of the pyramid!
 This layer focuses on business intelligence.
 Here, companies implement their enterprise resource planning (ERP) systems.

 An ERP system tracks business resources – raw material, production capacity, cash flow – as well as business commitments, like purchase orders and payroll.
 At this point, the system has all the data from the whole business, not just your process.

 With our last level reached, we stand at the top of the automation pyramid!
 Or should we say the old automation pyramid?

-With the development of technology and the concept of the Internet of Things (IoT), this pyramid may become obsolete.
+With the development of technology and the concept of the Industrial Internet of Things (IIoT), this pyramid may become obsolete.
 So let’s see how the shape may evolve.

 To know more about SMT70, you can read the Visaya Product Review

-If you’re up-to-date in the #pAuto world, you’ve heard about the Industrial Internet of Things (IIoT) and Industry 4.0.
+If you’re up-to-date in the industrial automation world, you’ve heard about the Industrial Internet of Things (IIoT) and Industry 4.0.
 These emerging technologies could have a profound effect on our pyramid.

 First of all, with cloud systems, data will no longer travel via wires or cables.
 Therefore, not all parts of the process would need to be in the same physical place.
 For example, a cloud system with virtual PLCs could run processes that don’t need complex, real-time control.

 IIoT would also support data exchange between all levels, not just adjacent layers.
 All these changes suggest that, with IIoT, the automation pyramid may transform into an automation pillar as seen in this image.

 To know more about the Automation Pyramid, you can get in touch with our engineers!